Self-testing multipartite entangled states through projections onto two systems: Self-testing of the W states

 The first bunch of conditions (\ref{ThmWcond1}) implies that the norm of

-is $\sqrt{2/N}$, which together with the second set of conditions in Eq. (\ref{ThmWcond1}) implies that the normalized states $\ket{\widetilde{\psi}_{i}}=\sqrt{N/2}\,\ket{\psi_i}$ violate maximally the CHSH Bell inequality between the parties $i$ and $N$ for $i=1,\ldots,N-1$.
-This, by virtue of what was said in Sec. \ref{App:Preliminaries}, yields the following identities
+is $\sqrt{2/N}$, which together with the second set of conditions in (\ref{ThmWcond1}) implies that the normalized states $\ket{\widetilde{\psi}_{i}}=\sqrt{N/2}\,\ket{\psi_i}$ violate maximally the CHSH Bell inequality between the parties $i$ and $N$ for $i=1,\ldots,N-1$.
+This, by virtue of what was said in Lemma \ref{LemmaTilt} , yields the following identities